Spring Lake, North Carolina: 2010 census

+Income and poverty

 For the period 2009–13, the estimated median annual income for a household in the town was $36,538, and the median income for a family was $38,243.
 Male full-time workers had a median income of $34,921 versus $29,473 for females.
 The per capita income for the town was $15,852.
 About 19.5% of families and 23.2% of the population were below the poverty line, including 28.7% of those under age 18 and 21.1% of those age 65 or over.

 Law and government

 In May 2009, Spring Lake's police department was stripped of its authority, with the Cumberland County Sheriff's Office assuming command in the town.
 This happened after two of its senior officers were arrested on an array of charges including embezzlement, larceny, obstruction of justice, second-degree kidnapping, and breaking and entering.
 The District Attorney dropped the majority of misdemeanor cases the department had investigated, saying "We can no longer rely upon the basic presumed integrity of the work product of this department."
 Chief of Police A.C.
 Brown resigned in the aftermath of the scandal.
 The town has since revamped the department with the hiring of new officers and a new police chief, Dysoaneik Spellman.
 The power to investigate misdemeanors was restored in 2010.

 Spring Lake is served by a mayor and town board.
 Members are elected for two year renewable terms.
 The current board consists of mayor Kia Anthony and aldermen Marvin Lackman, Raul Palacios as well as alderwomen Adrian Jones Thompson, Sona Cooper and mayor pro-tem Robyn Chadwick.

 The next municipal election in Spring Lake will be in November 2023.